top of page

 Step Three:

-Pick a manageable section (1-2 minutes’ worth of speaking) and see how much of it you can do out loud without using your bullet points.
+Pick a manageable section (1-2 minutes worth of speaking) and see how much of it you can say out loud without using your bullet points.
 Once you reach the end of that section, look back at your notes and see how many bullet points you remembered.
-Maybe you find you’ve missed some bullet points or key words.
-In that case, cover up your notes and try again.
+If you find you missed some, cover up your notes and try again.
 Keep doing this until you hit all the bullet points, then move on to the next section.
-Every now and then, return to the beginning and see if you can do it all the way to where you’ve progressed so far.
+Every now and then, return to the beginning and see if you can do it to where you’ve progressed so far.
 Try standing up and walking around the room while doing this; your body being active helps you commit the words to your long-term memory.
-This is a task best done in 10-30 minute increments across a few days; taking a break and coming back to it is important.

 Step Four: